Shiba Inu price declines, volume increases

-In the last 24 hours, XDC Network, Four and PAX Gold rallied, emerging as top gainers while Raydium, Virtuals Protocol, Ethena declined, ranking as top losers in the market.
+In the last 24 hours, XRP, UNUS SED LEO and Four rallied, emerging as top gainers while Pi, OFFICIAL TRUMP, EOS declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs